Bela Lugosi: Later career and decline

-Lugosi went to 20th Century-Fox for The Gorilla (1939), which had him playing straight man (a butler) to Patsy Kelly and the Ritz Brothers.
-When Lugosi's Black Friday premiered in 1940 on a double bill with the Vincent Price film The House of the Seven Gables, Lugosi and Price both appeared in person at the Chicago theatre where it opened on Feb.
+Lugosi went to 20th Century-Fox for The Gorilla (1939), which had him playing straight man as a butler to Patsy Kelly and the Ritz Brothers.
+When Lugosi's Black Friday premiered in 1940 on a double bill with the Vincent Price film The House of the Seven Gables, Lugosi and Price both appeared in person at the Chicago Theatre where it opened on Feb.
 29, 1940 and remained for four performances.

-Ostensibly aggravated by injuries received during his military service, Lugosi developed severe, chronic sciatica.
-Though at first he was treated with benign pain remedies such as asparagus juice, doctors increased the medication to opiates.
-The growth of his dependence on opiates, particularly morphine and, after 1947 when it became available in America, methadone, was directly proportional to the dwindling of Lugosi's screen offers.
-He was finally cast in the role of Frankenstein's monster for Universal's Frankenstein Meets the Wolf Man (1943).
-(At the end of the previous film in the series, The Ghost of Frankenstein (1942), Lugosi's voice had been dubbed over that of Lon Chaney Jr. since Ygor's brain was now in the Monster's skull.)
-But at the last minute, Lugosi's heavily-accented dialogue was edited out after the film was completed, along with the idea of the Monster being blind, leaving his performance featuring groping, outstretched arms and moving lips seeming enigmatic (and funny) to audiences.
-Lugosi played Dracula for a second and final time on film in Abbott and Costello Meet Frankenstein (1948).Abbott and Costello Meet Frankenstein was Bela Lugosi's last "A" movie.
-For the remainder of his life, he appeared – less and less frequently – in obscure, forgettable, low-budget B features.
+He was cast as Frankenstein's monster for Universal's Frankenstein Meets the Wolf Man (1943).
+At the end of the previous film in the series, The Ghost of Frankenstein (1942), Lugosi's voice had been dubbed over that of Lon Chaney Jr. since Ygor's brain was now in the Monster's skull.
+But at the last minute, Lugosi's heavily accented dialogue was edited out after the film was completed, along with the idea of the Monster being blind, leaving his performance featuring groping, outstretched arms and moving lips seeming enigmatic (and funny) to audiences.

+Lugosi kept busy during the 1940s as a screen menace.
+In addition to his nine Monogram features, he worked in three features for RKO and one for Columbia (The Return of the Vampire, 1943).
+He also accepted the lead in an experimental and economical feature, Scared to Death, shot in the semi-professional 16mm film format and blown up to 35mm for theatrical release.
+The film was completed April 1946 and released June 1947.
+It is noteworthy as being Lugosi's only color film.

+Lugosi played Dracula for a second and final time on film in Abbott and Costello Meet Frankenstein (1948), which was his last "A" movie.
+For the remainder of his life, he appeared in obscure, forgettable, low-budget B features.
 From 1947 to 1950, he performed in summer stock, often in productions of Dracula or Arsenic and Old Lace, and during the rest of the year, made personal appearances in a touring "spook show", and on early commercial television.

 In September 1949, Milton Berle invited Lugosi to appear in a sketch on Texaco Star Theatre.
 Lugosi memorized the script for the skit, but became confused on the air when Berle began to ad lib.
 He also appeared on the anthology series Suspense on October 11, 1949, in a live adaptation of Edgar Allan Poe's "The Cask of Amontillado".